cta-observatory/cta-benchmarks/README.md

 [![Build Status](https://travis-ci.org/cta-observatory/cta-benchmarks.svg?branch=master)](https://travis-ci.org/cta-observatory/cta-benchmarks)

-Note that currently these benchmarks require some input data that is not provided in the repository.  *No data files should be included in this repo to avoid causing its size to increase rapidly* instead, raw data files will be provided on a dedicated server, and outputs should be written locally.
+Note that the benchmarks require some input data that is not provided in the repository.  *No data files should be included in this repo to avoid causing its size to increase rapidly* instead, raw data files are provided on a dedicated server.

 # General Structure